-Self management means that a manager sets the overall direction of a project or task, and employees implement the details with minimal oversight.
-The manager’s contact with reports generally consists of one daily meeting for project updates, issues, and resource requests.
+Self-management means that a manager sets the overall direction of a project or task, and employees implement the details with minimal oversight.
+The manager’s contact with reports generally consists of meetings for project updates, issues, and resource requests.
 Otherwise, employees complete their own tasks, run their own projects, and try to solve their own problems.

 Sounds great, right?
 It is, but first you have to get to the point of having a self managed workplace.
 This guide will show you how.